-They are highly recommended, especially to those people who are just starting to develop bonsai tree hobby.
-They do not require so much care.
-They also have delicate leaves with conscious shades of gold, red (during autumn), and orange.
+These trees are highly recommended for bonsai beginners.
+They do not require much care.
+They have delicate leaves in shades of gold, red (during autumn), and orange.

-The Japanese maple bonsai tree performs really well when they are grown in sunny environments.
-That is why they are mostly grown outside.
-They, however, should be protected from frost or scorching days.
+The Japanese maple bonsai tree performs well when grown in sunny environments.
+These trees are mostly grown outside, but they should be protected from frost or scorching days.

 Juniper bonsai trees

 The juniper bonsai trees are a species within the cypress family.
-With somewhere between 50 and 70 species, this is another very popular bonsai tree.
-These coniferous trees are evergreen with their foliage color ranging from light green to dark blue-green colors.
+These coniferous trees are evergreen, with foliage color ranging from light green to dark blue-green colors.
 The leaves appear needle-like when the tree is young.

 Flowering bonsai trees

 These are the bonsai species that fascinate almost all bonsai lovers.
-The fact that they are treated and styled using the same techniques as other species of the bonsai trees makes it even easier to grow them.
-However, they should be pruned on time and allowed to get enough sunlight for them to produce the desired flowers.
+They are treated and styled using the same techniques as other species of bonsai, making them easy to grow.
+However, they should be pruned on time and allowed to get enough sunlight in order to produce the desired flowers.

 Fruiting bonsai trees

-Anyone who has ever had a fruit right after it had been picked from a tree will tell you that it is by far much better than the ones you get from the store.
+Anyone who has ever had fruit fresh from a tree will tell you that it is much better than anything from the store.
 However, the space to grow such trees might be limited, and that is where the fruiting bonsai trees come in.
-Even though the plant is smaller, it will still produce full-size fruits.
-They, therefore, make the perfect solution for you if you want to enjoy fresh fruit but have limited space.
+Even though the bonsai plant is smaller, it will still produce full-size fruits.
+They make the perfect solution if you want to enjoy fresh fruit but have limited space.

-Bonsai trees are beautiful.
-They bring the greater natural trees to the right into your space.
-Why not go ahead and your desired bonsai tree and enjoy it?
-It is quite easy.
+Bonsai trees are beautiful, bringing nature right into your space.
+Why not go ahead and enjoy your own bonsai tree?
+It can be quite easy.